Sulforaphane is naturally present in cruciferous vegetables (i.e. cauliflower, bok choy, cabbage, broccoli).

-In vitro research shows a multifaceted anti-tumor effect on cancer cells, and epidemiologic studies have long suggested that cruciferous vegetable intake may lower overall cancer risk.
+In vitro research shows a multifaceted anti-tumor effect on cancer cells, and studies have long suggested that cruciferous vegetable intake may lower overall cancer risk.

 Sulforaphane has even been shown to stimulate the body’s production of detoxification enzymes that eliminate xenoestrogens.